tomikaa87/gree-remote/README.md

   * 0: off
   * 1: on

-* `SwingLfRig`: controls the swing mode of the horizontal air blades (not available on all units)
+* `SwingLfRig`: controls the swing mode of the horizontal air blades (available on limited number of devices, e.g. some Cooper & Hunter units - thanks to [mvmn](https://github.com/mvmn))
   * 0: default
-  * `TODO:` figure out which are the other possible values
+  * 1: full swing
+  * 2-6: fixed position from leftmost to rightmost
+  * Full swing, like for SwUpDn is not supported

 * `SwUpDn`: controls the swing mode of the vertical air blades
   * 0: default